There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 - When you do get the chance to work with folks, meet your deadlines and keep your promises.

 - Don’t offer other sites second-rate work.
-Publish excellent material, everywhere you publish.
+Publish excellent material, everywhere you publish your blog post ideas.

 - If you do or say something that isn’t great (it happens), be brave, own up to it, and do what you can to make it right.
 Hiding from your mistakes just makes them worse.